-If the oil level warning light flickers or remains on even if the oil level is correct, immediately turn the engine off and have a Yamaha dealer check the vehicle.
+If the oil level warning light flickers or remains on, immediately turn the engine off and have a Yamaha dealer check the vehicle.

-- 16. Turn the engine off, and then check the oil level and correct it if necessary. - 17.
+- Turn the engine off, and then check the oil level and correct it if necessary. - 17.
 Install the cowling.